normano/c5store/c5store_rust/README.md

         // Prefix for environment variables holding keys (e.g., C5_SECRETKEY_MYAPIKEY).
         // Value should be base64 encoded key bytes.
 Default is "C5_SECRETKEY_"
         secret_key_env_prefix: None, // Keep default

+        // No systemd credentials in this example, so the default empty Vec is used.
+        ..Default::default()
     };
 }